IBM/aspera-cli/README.md

 - locally (or remotely) detects new files in a top folder
 - send detected files to a remote (respectively, local) repository
 - only sends new files, do not re-send already sent files
-- optionally: sends only files that are not still "growing"
+- optionally: sends only files that are not still **growing**
 - optionally: after transfer of files, deletes or moves to an archive

-In addition: the detection should be made "continuously" or on specific time/date.
+In addition: the detection should be made **continuously** or on specific time/date.

 ### Setup procedure